pnp/blog/content/post/m365-dev-podcast-yo-teams-generator-update-with-wictor-wil%C3%A9n.md

 ## Community Links

--   [It\'s Time to Move to RBAC for Key Vault](https://samcogan.com/its-time-to-move-to-rbac-for-key-vault)
+-   [It's Time to Move to RBAC for Key Vault](https://samcogan.com/its-time-to-move-to-rbac-for-key-vault)